Marc Strange

-Marc Strange (July 24, 1941 – May 20, 2012) was a Canadian television producer, singer-songwriter, writer, and actor.
+Marc Strange (July 24, 1941 – May 20, 2012) was a Canadian actor, producer and writer.
 He and his wife, Lynn Susan, were the co-creators of CBC Television's longest running series, The Beachcombers.

 Career

 Strange dropped out of high school and worked on a tobacco farm before trying acting.
 He appeared in the television film The Paper People.
-After playing some supporting roles he returned to Canada, where he and his wife were to write the first episodes of the Beachcombers, a series he was associated with, for its entire 19-year run, drafting its final episode.
+After playing some supporting roles he returned to Canada, where he and his wife were to write the first episodes of The Beachcombers, a series he was associated with, for its entire 19-year run, drafting its final episode.

 Strange also wrote award-winning mystery novels.
 His 2010 novel Body Blows won an Edgar Award.

-Jackson Davies, a long-running Beachcombers' cast-member, who went on to become a producer himself, and co-wrote a history of the show with Strange, called Strange a “Renaissance man”.
-Strange put his final touches on their book mere days before his death from cancer.
+Jackson Davies, a longtime Beachcombers cast member who went on to become a producer himself, and co-wrote a history of the show with Strange, called Strange a "Renaissance man".
+Strange put his final touches on their book days before his death from cancer.
 The book was published to mark the series' 40th anniversary, and was published in 2013.